 - You will change into a gown before entering the procedure room. - Your support person will not be able to be stay with you during the procedure.
-They may prefer to leave the clinic and return later. - We will give you your chosen anaesthetic before the procedure starts. - !
-If you are having IV sedation, it is important that you read the information in the Sedation Information booklet. - The doctor will then remove the pregnancy from the uterus using one of the methods described below. - The procedure usually takes no more than 15 minutes.
+They may prefer to leave the clinic and return later. - We will give you your chosen anaesthetic before the procedure starts.

+(!)
+If you are having IV sedation, it is important that you read the information in the Sedation Information booklet.